B.A. University of Oxford 1978

 Senior Research Associate, Centre for World Environmental History, University of Sussex.

 One of my main focuses of interest has been the vast collection of botanical drawings, and copies of drawings from printed sources, made for these Scottish surgeons by Indian artists.
-The largest part of these came from the collection made by H.F.C.
-Cleghorn, but other very important material (in smaller quantities) apparently came as ‘duplicates’ from Kew, ultimately from the India Museum.
+The largest part of these came from the collection made by Hugh Cleghorn (1820–1895), but other very important material (in smaller quantities) apparently came as ‘duplicates’ from Kew, ultimately from the India Museum.
 For other major collections, including the Wight and Dapuri material to be discussed below, the provenance remains unknown.

 This work has resulted in the curation of a series of major exhibitions and illustrated publications.
 The exhibitions have been held in the RBGE gallery at Inverleith House: Indian Botanical Drawings 1790–1859 (1998), The Dapuri Drawings (2002), Rungiah & Govindoo: South Indian Botanical Drawings 1826–1853 (2006), Raffles’ Ark Redrawn: Natural History Drawings from the Collection of Sir Thomas Stamford Raffles (2009), Forests and Gardens of South India: Botanical Drawings Commissioned by H.F.C.
 Cleghorn (2010).

 Publications started with a survey of the major drawings collections (1999).
 Next (2002) came a major monograph on the drawings made for Alexander Gibson in the 1840s at the Dapuri Botanic Garden of the Bombay Presidency.
 This book includes a biography and bibliography of Gibson, the first Forest Conservator of the Bombay Presidency.
 Work continued to Robert Wight, the most significant taxonomist working in South India in the first half of the 19th century, but also an important economic botanist working on the introduction of American Cotton cultivation.
 This work resulted in four volumes – a nomenclatural guide to the new species and genera described by Wight (2005, which won the Stafleu Medal), and, in 2007, a three-decker work consisting of a substantial biography of Wight, especially his taxonomic and economic work, a volume of the work of his artists Rungiah and Govindoo, and a travelogue outlining the means by which the project was undertaken.
-Currently a similar project is underway on Hugh Cleghorn, for which sponsorship is still required.
+A similar project on the biography of Hugh Cleghorn, and account of his drawing colletion is currently in an advanced stat of preparation, but for which sponsorship is still required.

 H.J.
 Noltie (2000).
 Flora of Bhutan, volume 3 part 2.
 The Grasses of Bhutan.
 Edinburgh: Royal Botanic Garden Edinburgh.